powerman/check/README.md

 - 100% compatible with testing package - check package just provide convenient wrappers for `*testing.T` methods and doesn't introduce new concepts like BDD, custom test suite or unusual execution flow.
+- Very easy to add your own check functions.
 - Concise, handy and consistent API, without dot-import!

 ## Quickstart